KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 ``KeyboardInputViewController`` is the most essential type in the library.
 Just make your **KeyboardController** inherit this class to get access to a bunch of additional capabilities and view lifecycle functions.

+The ``KeyboardInputViewController`` defines shared ``KeyboardInputViewController/services``, ``KeyboardInputViewController/settings`` properties, and ``KeyboardInputViewController/state``, that can be used to avoid relying on the controller within your code.

 KeyboardKit also has a ``KeyboardController`` protocol that aims to make it easier to use KeyboardKit in platforms that don't support UIKit.
 This is however not fully implemented yet, although many types use it.

 ## Keyboard context

-KeyboardKit has an ``KeyboardContext`` class that provides observable keyboard state that keeps the keyboard UI up to date with its current state.
-It has a ``KeyboardContext/textDocumentProxy`` reference and lets you get and set ``KeyboardContext/locale``, ``KeyboardContext/keyboardType``, etc.
+KeyboardKit has a ``KeyboardContext`` class that provides observable keyboard state that keeps the keyboard UI up to date with its current state.
+It has a ``KeyboardContext/textDocumentProxy`` reference, lets you get and set ``KeyboardContext/locale``, ``KeyboardContext/keyboardType``, etc.

-You can use this type control the keyboard.
+You can use this to update the keyboard.
 For instance, setting the ``KeyboardContext/keyboardType`` will update the ``SystemKeyboard`` accordingly.

+Other namespaces have their own context types, like ``AutocompleteContext``, ``CalloutContext``, ``DictationContext``, etc. They will all automatically update the keyboard, provided that the keyboard view observes them,

-KeyboardKit automatically creates an instance of this class and injects it into ``KeyboardInputViewController/state``, and syncs it with the controller whenever needed.
+KeyboardKit automatically creates instances of these classes and injects them into ``KeyboardInputViewController/state``, and syncs with the controller when needed.

+## Keyboard settings

+KeyboardKit has an ``KeyboardSettings`` class that provides observable keyboard settings that are automatically persisted when they are changed.
+It has a ``KeyboardSettings/isAutocapitalizationEnabled`` property and will be extended with more settings over time.

+Other namespaces have their own setting types, like ``AutocompleteSettings``, ``DictationSettings``, ``FeedbackSettings``, etc. KeyboardKit will observe any changes made to these types and update the keyboard accordingly.

+KeyboardKit automatically creates instances of these classes, injects them into ``KeyboardInputViewController/settings``, and syncs with the controller when needed.